revolist/revogrid-docs/blog/top-5-angular-data-grid-libraries-2026.md

 ## 2. AG Grid: best for enterprise feature depth

+For a focused two-product analysis, see [RevoGrid vs AG Grid](/compare/ag-grid-alternative).

 [AG Grid](https://www.ag-grid.com/angular-data-grid/) remains the reference point for enterprise feature breadth.
 It has mature support for grouping, aggregation, pivoting, tree data, master-detail, advanced filtering, charts, state management, and several client- and server-side row models.

 For organizations that want a single grid platform to cover a wide range of known and unknown enterprise requirements, AG Grid is often the safest conventional choice.
 Its documentation and ecosystem are extensive, and its Angular integration supports modern Angular patterns, including zoneless applications.